1

 How much do political geography jobs pay per hour?

-As of Jun 26, 2026, the average hourly pay for political geography in the United States is $28.52, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for political geography in the United States is $28.52, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.63 and $33.65 per hour, depending on experience, location, and employer.

-What is a Political Geography job?
+What is a political geography?

 A Political Geography job involves studying how political systems, borders, and power dynamics shape geographic regions.
 Professionals analyze the spatial distribution of political processes, including territorial disputes, governance structures, and electoral patterns.
 They may work in academia, government, think tanks, or international organizations to provide insights on geopolitical issues and policy-making.

-What are the typical responsibilities of a Political Geographer?
+What are the typical responsibilities of a political geographer?

 Political Geographers often analyze how geographic factors influence political boundaries, power dynamics, and resource distribution at local, national, or international levels.
 Their responsibilities may include conducting spatial and field research, preparing reports or maps, collaborating with government or academic teams, and advising on issues such as conflict, migration, and regional planning.
 Many Political Geographers also consult with policy makers, NGOs, or private sector clients to provide spatial insights and recommendations.
 This role often involves both independent analytical work and teamwork, with opportunities for travel depending on the employer or project scope.